smarthomeNG/plugins/logo/README.md

 Version 1.2.1
 The version is not tested with new multi-instance functionality of SmartHomeNG.

+There is a new plugin in development which uses snap7.
+Details can be found in support thread at https://knx-user-forum.de/forum/supportforen/smarthome-py/36372-plugin-siemens-logo-0ba7

 ## Supported Hardware

 Siemens LOGO version 0BA7